m-hahn/bayesian-models-of-perception/code/Demo/README.md

 # Behavioral Data Demo Workflow

-This directory contains a self-contained workflow for running the fitting scripts on a new behavioral dataset without editing the model code.
+This directory contains a self-contained workflow for running the fitting scripts on a new behavioral dataset.

-The model runners, estimators, and supporting utilities in this demo come from the [`code/` directory of the upstream `identifiability-bayesian-models` repository](https://github.com/m-hahn/identifiability-bayesian-models/tree/main/code).
-They are kept in this directory so the demo can run independently of a separate upstream checkout.
+The model runners, estimators, and supporting utilities in this demo come from the [`code/` directory of the companion repository of the PNAS 2026 paper](https://github.com/m-hahn/identifiability-bayesian-models/tree/main/code).
+They are kept in this directory so the demo can run independently of that repository.

-The upstream-derived model code is organized as follows:
+The model code is organized as follows:

 - `circular/`: circular stimulus spaces in degrees, based on `Synthetic/`.
 - `interval/`: interval stimulus spaces on `[0, 3]`, based on `Remington/`.

 `run_behavioral_pipeline.py` is the demo-specific wrapper.
-It validates a CSV, writes the legacy three-column file expected by the upstream scripts, selects the right runner for each requested loss, and launches that runner from the correct directory.
+It validates a CSV, writes the three-column file expected by the scripts, selects the right runner for each requested loss, and launches that runner from the correct directory.

 ## Notebook: Fit Your Own Data